browserengineering/book/book/animations.md

 While all modern browsers have threaded animations, it's interesting to note that, as of the time of writing this section, Chromium and WebKit both perform the `compositing` step on the main thread, whereas our browser does it on the browser thread.
-This is the only way in which our browser is actually ahead of real browsers!
+In this area, our browser is actually ahead of real browsers!
 The reason compositing doesn't (yet) happen on another thread in Chromium is that to get there took re-architecting the entire algorithm for compositing.
 The re-architecture turned out to be extremely difficult, because